synbioz/guidelines/README.md

 - prefer `%i` to the literal array syntax when to declare an array of symbols
 - use `Set` instead of `Array` when dealing with unique elements
 - do not modify a collection while traversing it
-- don't use `count` as a substitute for `size` — for enumerable objects other than `Array` it will iterate the entire collection its size
+- don't use `count` as a substitute for `size` — for enumerable objects other than `Array` it will [iterate the entire collection to compute its size](http://rubyinrails.com/2014/01/ruby-count-vs-length-vs-size/)
 - use `flat_map` instead of `map` + `flatten` when possible (arrays with a depth of 2)
-- use `reverse_each` instead of `reverse.each` — it's much efficient since it doesn't allocate a new array
+- use `reverse_each` instead of `reverse.each` — it's more efficient since it doesn't allocate a new array

 For `Hash`es: